Cozy Toes: The Principles of Winter Paw Protection

 You can help protect your pet’s precious paw pads with the following tips:

-- Grooming – Keep the fur around your dog’s toes clipped and their nails neatly trimmed to help prevent the accumulation of snow and ice in between the pads.
+- Grooming – Keep the fur around your dog’s toes clipped and their nails neatly trimmed.
+This helps preventing the accumulation of snow and ice in between the pads.

-- Cleaning – Salt and chemical deicers can not only damage paw pads, they can also be toxic if licked off and ingested by pets.
+- Cleaning – Salt and chemical de-icers present a dual threat.
+They damage paw pads and can be toxic if your pet licks them off and ingests them.
 Get into the habit of thoroughly wiping your dog’s paws with a warm, wet washcloth after each trip outside.
 You can also gently clean the paws using a mild hypoallergenic, pet-specific grooming shampoo.
 Be sure to rinse thoroughly and dry the paws carefully with a soft cloth.

 Common Sense

 Just as in humans, dogs are susceptible to hypothermia, frostbite, and other cold weather ailments.
-Adjust your walks and outdoor playtime accordingly, and remain alert to any signs that your pet is uncomfortable or in pain.
+Adjust your walks and outdoor playtime accordingly.
+Remain alert to any signs that your pet is uncomfortable or in pain.
 Stop the activity and get your pet indoors if you see your pet lagging behind, shivering, limping, or you observe any loss of coordination.

 As always, please contact us at Lone Tree Veterinary Medical Center with any questions you have about caring for your pet or winter paw protection.
 We’re here every day and love helping pets have better lives!